DominicNguyen17/NZMSA2022_Phase2/WebApi/backend/README.md

 For example, I have created the UserSevices which implemented the interface IUserServices, and then I called the IUserServices to create the object and I passed that object to the UsersController class through the constructor.
 That is called dependency injection.

+## NUnit Test:
+- I have create the expected user with the same value with the actual user and I create the controller to get user by Id from database.
+The test case is comparing the actual user's name and the expected user's name.
+If those are same, the test case is passed, otherwise, it is failed.

 ## Middleware Libraries:
+- Middleware is components of an application that handle requests and responses.
+The middleware is a pipeline that will make the code more readable and easier to maintain.
+Because of that, the middleware make easier to find the bugs and easily fix that.